-Most of the modern apps require a user to create a personal account, this makes a log-in screen basic for them since the possibility to sign up and login is the first step to get on board.
-Thus, a log-in screen is crucial for the vast majority of the apps — it gives access to most of the features of an app.
+Most modern apps require a user to create a personal account, this makes a log-in screen basic for them since the possibility to sign up, and login is the first step to getting on board.
+Thus, a log-in screen is crucial for the vast majority of apps — it gives access to most of the features of an app.

 4. Profile screen

 Once the user logged in, they make their presence in the app highly personalized.
 That’s when the profile screen appears — as a place to store personal information.
 The important issue here is keeping this screen easy to understand and intuitively clear without overloading it with information.